joyalkenus/Project_imageSearch/README.md

 - To run the model and test it out. use the run.ipynb file. replace the google drive mount to your drive link and give the path to your gallery of images.
 - let me know how it performs on your pictures.
 Im Curious.

+## Usage Instructions
+- Run the Projectimagesearch.ipnb file
+- give the path to a file in your drive which has a bunch of images
+- select the model
+- give the user prompt
+- you can make cahnges to the embeddings as necessary
+- get results and also raise any issues

 ## 🙌 Get Involved

 I'm on a journey, and I'd love for you to join me.
 Whether you're a developer, a tech enthusiast, or just someone who loves images, your contributions and feedback are invaluable.